Thanks to Clay Perkins and David Wargowski for their contributions to this timeline.

 Close advisor Koichi Kido meets with Emperor Hirohito to discuss the Hiroshima bombing.

-In the absence of an immediate surrender, a crash effort begins to print millions of leaflets to be dropped on major Japanese cities warning of future atomic attacks.
+A crash effort begins to print millions of leaflets to be dropped on major Japanese cities warning of future atomic attacks.

 The decision to drop the second bomb is made on Guam.
 The date for dropping Fat Man is moved up to August 10, then to August 9, to avoid a projected 5 days of bad weather.
 This requires skipping many check out procedures during assembly.